maldoinc/wireup/docs/pages/index.md

 [![PyPI - Version](https://img.shields.io/pypi/v/wireup)](https://pypi.org/project/wireup/)

 !!! note "What is Dependency Injection?"
-    A design pattern where dependencies are provided externally rather than created within objects.
+    Dependency Injection (DI) is a design pattern where dependencies are provided externally rather than created within objects.
-    Wireup automates dependency management using Python's type system, with support for async, generators and modern Python features.
+    Wireup automates DI using Python's type system, with support for async, generators and other modern Python features.

 ## Features